 Life-sized sculptures are set up around the property to represent the children of slaves.
 The Field of Angels and Wall of Honor memorialize the enslaved people that lived at Whitney.
 Tours last 1.5 hours.

-Tour the Plantation: Whitney Plantation Tour is an extensive five-hour tour from New Orleans that includes a knowledgable guide as well as comfortable transportation.
+Tour the Plantation: Whitney Plantation Tour is an extensive five-hour tour from New Orleans that includes a knowledgeable guide as well as comfortable transportation.